 Taupo Winter Festival

 Taupo is due to be lit up this winter with the Taupo Winter Festival taking place in July.
 There will be events and performances for the whole family.
-The full programme for 2018 is out and it is looking stellar with mid-winter swims, drive-in movies, the NZ Mountain Film Festival, The Royal New Zealand Ballet on tour, a roller disco and a lake art exhibition.
-Get amongst!
+The full programme for 2019 is out and it is looking stellar with a river shriver, a fun zone, Christmas feast at the snow, a roller disco, and a drive-in movie.
+Get amongst.

 Where: Multiple locations in Taupo